dbrugne/donut/README.md

 Security/performance:
 - [ ] Scalability: implement Redis for sessions, MongoDb data cache (all User and Room documents used by socket.io) and sockets.

-Multi-devices:
+- [ ] Security: use https://www.npmjs.org/package/google-caja on each input (especially socket inputs and messages)
-- [ ] Re-implement
+- [ ] Move cloudinary params in configuration for both client and server

 Automation:
 - [ ] Refactor grunt

-vx:
+- [ ] Sample activity generation (rooms, users, messages, enter/leave room, one to one)

+Bugs:
 - [ ] Fix "unlog" bug that maintain user logged in chat
-- [ ] Sample activity generation (rooms, users, messages, enter/leave room, one to one)
-- [ ] Add a "Friends are in rooms" list
-- [ ] Make it work on tablet/phone (browser)
-- [ ] + Invite your friends + page Facebook

-Mobile:
-- [ ] (mobile) Port a mobile version with Steroids.js
-- [ ] Identify and track devices for each socket/activity

 Features:
 - [ ] Highlight messages of the same user of this message
-- [ ] Share room on Twitter/Facebook
 - [ ] Room permanent
 - [ ] Room personalization
 - [ ] Bookmark user
+- [ ] Bookmark room
 - [ ] Invite friend in room
 - [ ] Private room
-- [ ] Room widget to paste on a website to incentive website visitor to join the room
-- [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)
 - [ ] Add sound on events
 - [ ] User can black-list other users (avoir invitation and onetoone)
 - [ ] Store activity in local storage
 - [ ] Automatic mention of a user in a message
 - [ ] Message history on arrow up/down
 - [ ] Add form validation client-side: account/*, login, signup
+- [ ] Add a "Friends are in rooms" list
+- [ ] + Invite your friends + page Facebook

+Mobile:
+- [ ] (mobile) Port a mobile version with Steroids.js
+- [ ] Identify and track devices for each socket/activity
+- [ ] Re-implement multi-devices
+- [ ] Make it work on tablet/phone (browser)

 Ideas:
+- [ ] Share room on Twitter/Facebook
 - [ ] Loyalty, advanced offline notification system (email, sms, frequency (instant, daily, weekly), filter (all activity, mentions, one to one, room where i am) with direct link to room/one to one allow fast anwser (even on mobile)
 - [ ] Public mod for a room (all the content is visible by anyone)
 - [ ] Pin a message
+- [ ] Room widget to paste on a website to incentive website visitor to join the room
+- [ ] Hyperlink analyse and open graph extraction with hover popin in rooms and discussions (specific template for YouTube content)